 Baptism and the Lord’s Supper

-Communion (the Lord’s supper) is a celebration of the death of Jesus for sinners.
-The wine represents his blood and the bread represents his body and as we partake of this together we proclaim the Lord’s death until He comes.
+The Lord’s supper (communion) is a celebration of the death of Jesus for sinners.
+The wine represents his blood and the bread represents his body.
+As we partake of these together, we proclaim the Lord’s death until He comes.
 It is done in remembrance of Christ and it reminds us that salvation is of the Lord.
 It is through his sacrifice we are saved.

 Missions and Evangelism

 God has called the church on mission with him in this world.
 He has commissioned the church to go in his authority with the gospel to all nations.
 Consequently, every believer has the great privilege and responsibility to be a witness for Jesus Christ.
 This is to be done at all times that by all possible means some might be saved.
 He has also gifted some to be evangelists, who give themselves fully to proclaiming the gospel and equipping the saints to do so as well.